I’ll be creating a game from scratch for iPad. I’ll be using mainly C and OpenGLES and any other thing to get the job done.

 The game will target iPad.
 I’m writing all the code from scratch*.

-I’ll be using C*, the filenames are .m because I’m GLKMath library, which is again C based but for some reasons doesn’t compiles well with plain C files.
+I’ll be using C (as much as possible), the filenames are .m because I’m GLKMath library, which is again C based but for some reasons doesn’t compiles well with plain C files.